zedlopez/ifm/Examples/Empire.md

 Before going inside when the player is in the station of the Train:
 	move the player to the Train instead.

 Seattle, Edmonds, Everett, Wenatchee, and Spokane are rooms.
-The description of a room is usually "The scenic train station of [the location][if the location is the station of the train].line-so-blankThe pompously-titled Empire Builder train is pulled up here, soon to continue its journey towards Chicago[end if]."
+The description of a room is usually "The scenic train station of [the location][if the location is the station of the train].

+The pompously-titled Empire Builder train is pulled up here, soon to continue its journey towards Chicago[end if]."
 ```